 If you are drawn to the topic of Celtic Shamanism or Celtic Shamanism training, today is your lucky day!

-Listen in as I interview Celtic Shamanism practitioner, teacher, author, and really engaging storyteller, Jane Burns.
-Jane has been a Celtic shamanism trainer for over a decade as well as a gifted practitioner of sacred and time honored Celtic shamanic practices including soul retrieval, extraction, spiritual healing, ancestral healing, community healing and reconnection to our soul’s purpose and life plan.
+Listen in as I interview Celtic Shamanism practitioner, teacher, author, and really engaging storyteller, Jane Burns, shaman.
+Jane has been a Celtic shamanism trainer for over a decade as well as a gifted practitioner of sacred and time-honored Celtic shamanic practices including soul retrieval, extraction, spiritual healing, ancestral healing, community healing and reconnection to our soul’s purpose and life plan.

-Before we began, I read an excert from Jane’s website:
+Before we began, I read an excerpt from Jane’s website: